SerCom-KC/cartoon-network-schedule/next-showings.md

 09:30AM Clarence - Rise and Shine; Nature Clarence
 10:00AM Craig of the Creek - Monster in the Garden; Sunday Clothes
 10:30AM Clarence - Animal Day; Dare Day
-11:00AM Clarence - Lizard Day Afternoon; Patients
+11:00AM Clarence - Patients; Lizard Day Afternoon
 11:30AM Craig of the Creek - The Curse; Itch to Explore
 12:00PM Clarence - Big Trouble in Little Aberdale; The Tunnel
 12:30PM Clarence - Goose Chase; Breehn Ho
-01:00PM Craig of the Creek - Dog Decider; You're It
+01:00PM Craig of the Creek - You're It; Dog Decider
 01:30PM Clarence - Missing Cat; Talent Show
-02:00PM Clarence - Chalmers Santiago; Where the Wild Chads Are
+02:00PM Clarence - Where the Wild Chads Are; Chalmers Santiago
+02:30PM Craig of the Creek - Bring Out Your Beast; Jessica Goes to the Creek
+03:00PM Craig of the Creek - Lost in the Sewer; The Final Book
-03:30PM Clarence - Just Wait in the Car; RC Car
+03:30PM Clarence - RC Car; Just Wait in the Car
 04:00PM Clarence - Ren Faire; In Dreams
+04:30PM Craig of the Creek - Too Many Treasures; The Future is Cardboard
 05:00PM Clarence - Escape from Beyond the Cosmic; Time Crimes
 05:30PM Clarence - Lost Playground; Attack the Block Party